J1075N Sunrise Cambodia

 The Situation

-The children that come to the Sunrise Cambodia have often been trafficked into prostitution, slave labor, begging rings, illegal adoption rings, are victims of domestic violence due to parental alcoholism or drug dependency, abandoned in hospitals by their families, disabled or live on the streets to survive.
+The children who come to the Sunrise Cambodia have often been trafficked into prostitution, slave labor, begging rings, or illegal adoption rings, are victims of domestic violence due to parental alcoholism or drug dependency, abandoned in hospitals by their families, disabled or live on the streets to survive.
 As a result, they are in great need emotionally and physically when they arrive at Sunrise.

 The Objectives

-Donate to J1075N
+J1075N